 Involuntary Churn: The Hidden Revenue Leak Costing Subscription Brands 20-40% of Their Churn

-Involuntary churn is the loss of subscribers due to failed payments rather than a conscious decision to cancel.
-It accounts for 20-40% of all churn in subscription businesses and is responsible for billions of dollars in lost recurring revenue each year — yet most brands significantly underinvest in addressing it because they do not realize how large the problem is.
+Involuntary churn is the loss of subscribers caused by failed payments rather than a real cancel decision.
+It accounts for 20-40% of all churn in subscription businesses and bleeds billions of dollars in recurring revenue every year, but most brands underinvest in it because they have no idea how big the leak actually is.

-Unlike voluntary churn, where customers actively decide to leave, involuntary churn happens silently.
-A credit card expires.
+Unlike voluntary churn, where the customer actively chooses to leave, involuntary churn happens silently.
+A card expires.
 A bank flags a charge.
-An account runs short of funds on billing day.
-The payment fails, the retries fail, and the subscription is cancelled — often without the customer even noticing until their next delivery does not arrive.
+An account runs short on billing day.
+The payment fails, the retries fail, and the subscription ends.
+Often the customer doesn't even notice until their next box doesn't show up.

 How Big Is the Involuntary Churn Problem?